Harris (train): Conversions and disposal

 719M was the first Harris car of any type to be scrapped, due to fire damage at Sunshine in February 1973.
 It was scrapped at Newport Workshops on 16 September 1975, having been judged as too expensive to repair.

 With the exceptions of the last few carriages built, all Harris trains contained asbestos insulation.
 The first sets contained blue asbestos, and the later sets contained white asbestos.
 Due to the presence of asbestos, most were disposed of in the 1990s, by being buried at Talbot Quarry in Clayton, a south-eastern suburb of Melbourne, some having been wrapped in plastic.

+One of the last to go may have been 769M, which alongside Hitachi motor 71M (as 137M) had been stored in as stripped condition at the west end of Flinders Street, apparently for driver training purposes.

 No original Harris trailer cars remain, with all trailers having been converted to locomotive-hauled H cars or scrapped.
 Additionally, no first series motor units were preserved, the three remaining unmodified cars being high-numbered second series M cars.

-Ozride set
+Ozride (Pink) set

-In the mid 1980s, three cars were painted pink on the ends and one side for a railway safety video.
-The set was 780M-674T-1555M, and operated with locomotive T334, with filming taking place primarily on the Geelong-Gheringhap line.
+In the mid 1980s, three cars were painted pink on the ends and one side for a railway safety video, reportedly demonstrating how not to run a railway.
+The set was 780M-674T-1555M, and operated with locomotive T334, with filming taking place primarily on the Geelong-Gheringhap line on 17 July 1986, and at Spencer Street on 17, 19 and 21 July 1986.
 The motor cars had their pantographs removed for the duration of filming.

+After the completion of filming the Harris cars were towed to Dandenong, then trucked to the disposal quarry; locomotive T334 was listed for sale.

-Green set
+Met (Green) set

+Newsrail reported in September 1983 that a Harris set had been painted green with gold lining for the Metropolitan Transit Authority at Newport Workshops, but that due to costs and "revulsion by some head office officials" the train set was ordered to be repainted back to the normal blue scheme.
+In lieu of the planned refurbishment scheme the Harris fleet was merely given a "spruce up" to keep them functional pending withdrawals starting in 1986.

-A set of four carriages was refurbished in the late 80s and repainted into an experimental green and yellow livery for The Met.
-However, the Minister for Transport at the time didn't like the colour scheme and, without the train having moved, ordered it repainted into the traditional blue and gold scheme.
-The motor cars are known to have been 521M and 528M, and the trailers are believed to have been 641T and 863T.
+The motor cars are known to have been 521M and 528M and the trailers are believed to have been 641T and 863T.

+Greaser (Yellow) set

+As the last of the Harris cars were being withdrawn, two motor cars, 794M and 797M, were set aside.
+These two had previously been used as motive power to transfer withdrawn Harris cars from Jolimont to Dandenong for disposal, taking over from pair 734M-705M when the former re-entered normal service and the latter was scrapped.

+The two cars were sighted at Newport Workshops undergoing conversion and repainting on 2 November 1989, but had not yet entered service by 11 November.